 You will need to locate the radiator in your truck in order to remove it for flushing.
 In most every truck model that is made, regardless of type, make or year, the radiator is going to be positioned at or near the front of the truck.
 This will make it easier for you to find it and remove it.

 Step 3: Remove the Truck's Radiator

+Place bucket or catch pan under drain plug and open it.
+Remove radiator cap and allow radiator to drain.
 Use a screwdriver in order to disconnect all of the hoses that are connected to the radiator.
 With the radiator hoses removes, loosen the bolts that are holding the radiator in place.
 With the radiator loose, carefully lift up and away from the frame of the truck.
-You can take the radiator to a separate area in order to open the drain plug and empty out the radiator before you flush it.
+Run water from garden hose through radiator until it runs clear indicating the debris has been flushed.

 Step 4: Reattach the Radiator and Fill

 Close the drain plug and place the radiator back into the truck, attaching the bolts and radiator hoses.
 With the radiator back in place, fill the radiator with the appropriate mixture of radiator fluid or coolant and water.